 Many families have no other option than to place a sick or elderly loved one in a nursing facility because they require round-the-clock, specialized care.
 In many situations, the negligent actions of the nursing staff lead to serious life-threatening infections, dehydration, malnutrition, bedsores and, at times, death.

 Our Fontana elder abuse lawyers have represented many nursing home residents and their family members seeking justice and the compensation they deserve.
-In addition, our law firm continuously evaluates, assesses and reviews information provided by national databases including Medicare.gov.
+In addition, our network of attorneys continuously evaluates, assesses and reviews information provided by national databases including Medicare.gov.
 This data outline specific cases where state surveyors and inspectors investigate filed complaints, hazardous conditions and dangerous environments in nursing facilities that cause the resident harm, injury or death.
 This information tends to be valuable for family members interested in finding the best nursing home in San Bernardino County that provides the highest level of care.Comparing Fontana Area Nursing Facilities

 The detailed list below outlines Fontana area nursing facilities that currently maintain below standard ratings compared to other homes throughout the United States.
 In addition, our San Bernardino nursing home neglect lawyers have posted our primary concerns by highlighting specific cases that led to the harm, injury or death of the nursing home resident.
 Some cases involve resident to resident altercations, substandard nursing care, medication errors, unsupervised accidental falls and other deficient practices at the facility that caused the resident harm.Information on California Nursing Home Abuse & Negligence Lawsuits

 Our attorneys have compiled data from settlements and jury verdicts across California to give you an idea as to how cases are valued.
 Learn more about the cases below:

 - California Nursing Home Inadequate Care Lawsuits

 - California Nursing Home Bed Sore Case Valuations